lightning/bolts/05-onchain.md

 ## Requirements

-A node MUST NOT broadcast a *commitment transaction* for which it has exposed the revocation key.
+A node MUST NOT broadcast a commitment transaction for which *it* has exposed the revocation key.

-If a node sees a *commitment transaction* for which it has a revocation key, that *resolves* the funding transaction output.
+If a node sees a commitment transaction for which *it* has a revocation key, that *resolves* the funding transaction output.

 A node MUST resolve all unresolved outputs as follows:

 1. _A's main output_: No action is required; this is a simple P2WPKH output.
-   This output is considered *resolved* by the *commitment transaction*.
+   This output is considered *resolved* by the commitment transaction.
 2. _B's main output_: The node MUST *resolve* this by spending using the revocation key.
 3. _A's offered HTLCs_: The node MUST *resolve* these in one of three ways: